WPJohnny-plugins/wp-featherlight-disabled/readme.txt

 No. It's the most lightweight lightbox plugin possible.
 It does only the essential function and nothing more.
 No heavy PHP processing or database queries.
 I'm an absolute speed fanatic.

 = Do you plan to add more features? =
 Probably not.
 This was intended as a free community plugin and to be as lightweight as possible.
 You're welcome to fork it and make your own.
+Or if you need a more full-featured image gallery, I love Jordy's [Meow Gallery] plugin(https://wordpress.org/plugins/meow-gallery/).
+That WP Featherlight and Meow Gallery are the 2 most lightweight and developer-grade image/gallery plugins IMO.
+I wouldn't use anything else.

 = What if I have a display problem? =
 Display problems can be related to your theme.
 You can open a support request or see more information on the official Featherlight script [GitHub page](https://noelboss.github.io/featherlight/).